iamdurga/iamdurga.github.io/_posts/2022-06-10-single-layer-perceptron.md

 ## Single Layer FeedForward Using perceptron

 The perceptron is the most basic type of neural network for identifying patterns that are linearly separable.
 Linearly separable patterns are those that can be divided by a hyperplane.
-Basically, perceptron consists of a single neuron with adjustable synaptic weights and bias.
+Essentially, a perceptron consists of a single neuron with adjustable synaptic weights and bias.

-The pattern classification capability of a perceptron based on a single neuron is limited to only two classes.
-We can do classification with more than two classes by increasing the output layer of the perceptron to include more than one neuron.
+The pattern classification capability of a perceptron, based on a single neuron, is limited to only two classes.
+Classification with more than two classes can be achieved by increasing the output layer of the perceptron to include more than one neuron.
 For the perceptron to perform properly, the classes must be linearly separable.
 The hard limiter input of perceptron is,

 $$ v = \sum(w_ix_i + b)$$